Help with fuel bills

 You may get a Cold Weather Payment if you're getting certain benefits.
 You'll get a payment if the average temperature in your area is recorded as, or forecast to be, 0°C or below over 7 consecutive days.
 If you're eligible, you'll get paid automatically

 You could get £150 off your electricity bill for winter 2022 to 2023 if you are a pensioner on Pension Credit under the Warm Home Discount Scheme.
 The money is not paid to you - it's a one-off discount on your electricity bill, between October and March.

-Householders can switch gas and electricity supplier to get better deals.
-Ofgem provides impartial advice about how to switch.
-Further information and advice are available from the Everybody's Talking About Climate Change which also has contact details for district and borough councils.
+If you're looking to switch energy supplier, Ofgem provides impartial advice about how to switch.
+Further information and advice are available from Everybody's Talking About Climate Change which also has contact details for district and borough councils.

 If you rent your home, your landlord can't charge you for gas or electricity if you pay your supplier directly.
 Your landlord can only charge you for gas or electricity if your tenancy agreement says they can.
 Citizens Advice Bureau has more information on what your landlord can charge you for energy.

 Around 35% of Derbyshire households don't have mains gas and often rely on heating oil to keep their houses warm.
 These households can join Rural Action Derbyshire's Community Oil Buying Scheme which bulk buys oil and helps spread the cost across the year.
 For more information please email: firstname.lastname@example.org or tel: 01629 592970.